 - broken arms or legs

-When considering the option of pursuing legal recourse after a truck accident, what may be most helpful at this point is understanding what legal options you have.
+When considering the option of pursuing legal recourse after a commercial truck accident, it is important to understand what legal options you have.

 If you’ve sustained personal injuries as a result of a truck accident, you may be entitled to compensation through filing a personal injury claim.